I will post reviews here. If you feel inspired to add to them, please let me know through the contact page.

 I finished reading “Green Comet” last night.

 I found it to be well written and really enjoyed the book and I will give a short synopsis/review for those who might find it helpful.
-I am definitely not a professional reviewer so bear with me.
+I am defiantly not a professional reviewer so bear with me.

 “Green Comet” comes in three sections.
 The first takes place in the present time.
 This leaves the reader with many unanswered questions.
 The second section goes back into past where the reader learns what has transpired and gets their questions answered.
 The third and last section picks up at the end of the first section and brings the reader up to date.

 In my opinion the romance between Elgin and Frances is enough to keep the female readers interested and it is not overpowering to the male tech minded reader.
 On the other side the technical side is well researched and fits the overall plot.
-All the characters are believable and I found that I have known people in real life that show the same traits and emotions that Jim has included in the people of Green Comet.
+All the characters are believable and I found that I have know people in real life that show the same traits and emotions that Jim has included in the people of Green Comet.